-To continue his life’s work of making a positive impact in the world and inspiring young leaders, join Jason’s family, friends, and colleagues in creating the Jason Spindler Frontier Market Scouts Scholarship.
-Your gift will provide tuition support for a participant in the FMS program.
+To continue his life’s work of making a positive impact in the world and inspiring young leaders, join Jason’s family, friends, and colleagues in supporting the Jason Spindler Frontier Market Scouts Scholarship.
+Your gift will provide tuition support for participants in the FMS program.
 Visit the online giving site or consider setting up a recurring gift to make an even bigger impact.

 Jason Spindler’s Lifetime Legacy

 Jason fully embodied the spirit of the FMS Program and his social impact mission.
 He started his career as an investment banker on Wall Street where he survived the 9/11 terrorist attack; the event which compelled him to leave investment banking, pursue a law degree, and later move abroad.
 He served as a Peace Corps volunteer in Peru, further fueling his interest in social entrepreneurship, and later co-founded I-DEV International, a strategy consulting and investment services corporation.

 Jason’s experiences and commitment to public service made him an ideal teacher for the FMS Program at MIIS.
 “Jason was a perfect role model for our FMS Fellows, who are attracted to the program to build a career in enterprise and investment management while keeping true to high ideals,” said program co-founder, Dr. Shi.

 Memorializing a Life’s Work